Cantera/cantera/doc/sphinx/install.rst

 =======

 Windows installers are provided for stable versions of Cantera.
-These installation instructions are for Cantera 2.1.1.
+These installation instructions are for Cantera 2.2.0.

 1. **Choose your Python version and architecture**

-   - On Windows, Cantera supports Python 2.7 and Python 3.3.
-Python 3.3 is
+   - On Windows, Cantera supports Python 2.7 and Python 3.3, and Python 3.4.
-     recommended unless you need to use legacy code that does not work with Python 3.
-You can install both Cantera Python modules simultaneously.
+     Python 3.4 is recommended unless you need to use legacy code that does not work with Python 3.
+You can install multiple Cantera Python modules simultaneously.

    - Cantera supports both 32- and 64- bit Python installations.